MahatHari/LearningJava/readme.md

 - method deine the interface to most classes.
 - allows  the class implementor to hide the specific layout of internal data structures behind cleaner method abstractions.
 - you can also define methods that are used internally by the class itself.

+# Returning a Value
+- type of data returned by a method must be compatible with return type specified by the method.
+-  if return type of method is boolean you cant return an integer
+- variable received the value returned by a methos must also be compatible with the return type specified for method.

+# method tha takes parameters
+- parameters allow a method to be generalized
+- parameterized method can operate on a varied of data and/or be used in a variable number of slightly different situations.

+***Parameter***  is a variable defined by a method that receives a value when a method is called.

+***argument***  is a value that is passed to a method when it is invoked. example
+For example in square(), i is a parameter. square(100) passess as an argument.
+Inside